Wollivan/SquadronLeader/Expansions/Bombers_and_Balloons/README.md

 There are some scenarios for players to use with their Bombers and balloons, and they can be found <a href="https://github.com/Wollivan/SquadronLeader/tree/main/Expansions/BombersAndBallons/Missions" target="_blank">here</a>

+## Cover

+Bombers and Balloons both have one major thing in common... they are big!

+If an attacker is shooting a target (any kind of target) they **roll 1 less dice** and **may not re-roll** any of their dice for this attack.

 ## Download Assets

 Included: